anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 CBOR.
 If it does, it MAY request the response to be in CBOR-packed (media type "applicaton/dns+cbor;packed=1").
-The server then SHOULD reply with the response in CBOR-packed.
+The server then SHOULD reply with the response in CBOR-packed which it also signals with media type "application/dns+cbor;packed=1".

 ## DNS Representation in CBOR-packed